WordPress/wporg-support-guidelines/faq.md

 If you can, yes.
 When a question relates to a specific site or page, and the site is publicly viewable, a link makes things faster to solve.
 This will allow people to see the issue and often leads to faster resolutions.

-Keep in mind, **links will *not* get removed any time later, unless in extreme circumstances.** Google will capture links, so if that is a concern, please don’t link.
+Keep in mind, **links will *not* get removed any time later, unless in extreme circumstances.** Google will capture posts, including any available links within minutes, so if that is a concern to you, please don’t link.

 If you include the link in the field for "Link" in your original post, it will only be shown to logged in users, and Google _will not_ capture it.